 Although everyone reacts to the altitude in different ways, the most common symptoms are as follows:

 - Struggling to sleep

 - Loss of appetite

 Essentially, the symptoms of altitude sickness for most people resemble a bad hangover.

 If the symptoms progress to those which affect your co-ordination, balance or speech, this is an emergency and should be treated as such.
 During a High Altitude Cerebral Edema (HACE), the brain begins to swell.
-High altitude cerebral oedema (HAPE) which is also lethal, involves fluid collecting in the lungs.
+High Altitude Pulmonary Edema (HAPE) which is also lethal, involves fluid collecting in the lungs.